dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 Here `let! ... and! ...` is understood as "merge the sources on the right and bind them simultaneously".
 The code the library defines is shown at the end of this post.

+The deugared code effectively uses `Result.zip` and `Result.map`.
+An optimized version can just use `Result.map3`.
+See the note at the end for the de-sugaring and computation expression builder definition.

 Note that no `Result.apply` is defined at all, and in this case there is also no `Result.bind`.
 Only applicatives can be written with the above computation expression builder.